The Amitāyus Sutra: Versions

+Each of the five Chinese translations have different linguistic styles and differ slightly in content.
+For example, regarding the number of vows, the Han and Wu translations both have twenty-four vows and similar content, suggesting they derive from the same source text.
+Harrison considers these two to be archaic Chinese translations of an early Indic text of the Sukhāvatīvyūha.
+The Wei and Tang translations both have forty-eight vows, while the later Song translation has thirty-six vows and likely comes from a different Indic source.

 Furthermore, there is a Tibetan translation, which is similar to the last two later recensions in Chinese.
 This is the ’Phags pa ’od dpag med kyi bkod pa (*Āryāmitābhavyūha; D 49/P 760) translated in the 9th century by Jinamitra, Dānaśīla, and Ye shes sde.

 In addition to the translations, the Sūtra is also extant in Sanskrit, surviving in a late Nepalese manuscript.
 The Sanskrit has been directly translated into English by F. Max Mueller.
 It is a "late recension" type similar to the Tibetan edition.

-There are also several fragments of another version in Sanskrit, along with fragments of Uighur, Khotanese, and Xixia translations.
+There are also several fragments of another earlier version in Sanskrit (found in the manuscripts of the Schøyen Collection), along with fragments of Uighur, Khotanese, and Xixia translations.

 According to Luis O. Gomez, there are some significant differences between the Sanskrit and the Chinese edition of Buddhabhadra / Saṅghavarman.
-Gomez writes: the order of the narrative and the argument deviate, sometimes only on minor points, sometimes in major ways; differences in content occur throughout, and range from a regrouping and rearrangement of important themes (in the content and structure of the verse portions, for instance, and in the vows), to significant omissions and additions.
+Gomez writes:the order of the narrative and the argument deviate, sometimes only on minor points, sometimes in major ways; differences in content occur throughout, and range from a regrouping and rearrangement of important themes (in the content and structure of the verse portions, for instance, and in the vows), to significant omissions and additions.
 The parallels, however, are more and stronger than the divergences, so that our understanding of one version may still benefit from our reading of the other.
 Two long passages in Sanghavarman's version have no correspondence in the Sanskrit (or, for that matter, in the Tibetan) versions.
 These passages are probably "interpolations," but we have no way of knowing for certain today where and when they were added to the text.